B-Roux/notebook/Arch-VMwarePlayer-setup.md

 3. [linux](https://archlinux.org/packages/core/x86_64/linux/): The Linux kernel and modules.
 4. [linux-firmware](https://archlinux.org/packages/core/any/linux-firmware/): Firmware files for Linux.
 5. [dhcpcd](https://archlinux.org/packages/core/x86_64/dhcpcd/): RFC2131 compliant DHCP client daemon.
 7. Your text editor of choice (such as [vi](https://archlinux.org/packages/core/x86_64/vi/)).
-I will be using [nano](https://archlinux.org/packages/core/x86_64/nano/).
+I will be using [nano](https://archlinux.org/packages/core/x86_64/nano/)[^vi-vs-nano].
+[^vi-vs-nano]: Picking a text editor requires some soul searching.
+In most cases, it is highly recommended to install vi even if you prefer to use another option like nano, because many users and even some software assumes that you have it (it is *almost* guaranteed to be installed on most UNIX systems).

-This can be done by running the command: `pacstrap /mnt grub base linux linux-firmware dhcpcd <your text editor>`
+This can be done by running the command: `pacstrap /mnt grub base linux linux-firmware dhcpcd <your text editor(s)>`

 ## Step 6: Configuration
 1. run `genfstab /mnt >> /mnt/etc/fstab` to generate the fstab file for the system.
 2. (Optional) Run `cat /mnt/etc/fstab` to print the contents of our fstab file to ensure it is correct.
 If there are any errors, use the text editor we installed in [**Step 5.7**](#step-5-install-the-required-packages) to fix them.
 3. Change the root directory to /mnt with `arch-chroot /mnt`.
 4. Set a password for the root user with `passwd`.
 This doesn't have to be anything secure since we will be handling system security in an upcoming part.
-5. Install the bootloader to `/dev/sda` with `grub-install /dev/sda` (do not install to `/dev/sda1`, `2`, or `3`. just `/dev/sda`.
+5. Install the bootloader to `/dev/sda` with `grub-install /dev/sda`[^not-sda-partition].
-6. Make the grub configuration file with `grub-mkconfig -o /boot/grub/grub.cfg`.
+6. Make the grub configuration file with `grub-mkconfig -o /boot/grub/grub.cfg`[^grub-mkconfig-o-option].
 7. We are almost done, but we need to enable internet access:
-   1. Use the system control utility to automatically start our DHCP client daemon whenever the system starts with `systemctl --now enable dhcpcd`.
+   1. Use the system control utility to automatically start our DHCP client daemon whenever the system starts with `systemctl --now enable dhcpcd`[^systemctl-now-option].
    3. Count to 10 (using "one-one-tousand, two-one-thousand, ...").
    4. Test your internet connection with `ping github.com`.
 You should start recieving back data.
 If this happens, you can stop the process by pressing ctrl+c.
 If this returns an error, you can try running `systemctl status dhcpcd` to see what's happening to the service.
 Try waiting 10 more seconds for it to start up, then try again.
 If this still leads to an error, check the network adapter in the VM settings and make sure it is both connected and set to connect at power-on.
+[^not-sda-partition]: Note that we are installing grub to the SDA device, **not** any individual SDA partition (eg. 'sda1' or 'sda2').
+[^grub-mkconfig-o-option]: The `-o` option allows us to specify the output file.
+[^systemctl-now-option]: The `--now` option both enabled and starts the service.

 ## Step 7: Check if it Works